Thank you for reading our post, please rate this article at the end.

 This container home has three levels, set up with five metal containers.
 As it has more space, there’s every amenity a modern house should have.
 The ground level has a garage, a laundry room, and a beautiful entrance.

-This also has a lovely patio for whenever you want to enjoy the outdoors.
-As for the interior, the flooring is all wood, and the furniture is contemporary.
-All in all, it’s a great use of containers to build a house that does not look like it’s made of metal boxes.
+This house also has a lovely patio where you can enjoy the outdoors.
+The interior has wood flooring and contemporary furniture.
+Overall, it’s a great use of containers to build a house that does not look like it’s made of metal boxes.

 20. PV14 House, Texas, Michael Gooden

-Since it’s in a place where the sun can get scorching hot in summers, the house features several porches that keep the windows away from direct sun exposure.
+Since the sun can be scorching hot in summer, the house features several porches that keep the windows away from direct sun exposure.
 The floors are concrete, while the walls are all exposed steel from the containers.

-This particular house is located on a higher altitude than most of the city of Dallas.
-It’s just above the White Rock Lake, so the goal for designers was to utilize these beautiful views of the lake too.
-This height also allows it to be away from the noise and crowds.
+This house is located at a higher altitude than most of Dallas.
+It’s just above White Rock Lake, so designers aimed to utilize the beautiful lake views.
+This height also allows it to be away from noise and crowds.

 Container Homes Taking Over the World

-It’s amazing how each of the 20 best shipping container homes has something unique to it.
-If there’s anything you can absorb from these houses is that shipping containers are pretty diverse.
+It’s incredible how each of the 20 best shipping container homes has something unique.
+If there’s anything you can learn from these houses, it’s that shipping containers are pretty diverse.
 You can do so much with them with little money and with piles of it as well.